Investorold/KPi-Vault/README.md

 ## 🎥 Demo Video

-**Status**: Video will be added once Zama Testnet Relayer is operational.
+**Watch the complete demo**: [https://youtu.be/mG6fpch5a1o](https://youtu.be/mG6fpch5a1o)

-Currently, the Zama Testnet Relayer is experiencing downtime (see [status.zama.org](https://status.zama.org)).
-The demo video will demonstrate:
+The demo video demonstrates:
-- ✅ Encrypted KPI submission flow
+- Encrypted KPI submission flow
-- ✅ Access control (grant/revoke viewer access)
+- Access control (grant/revoke viewer access)
-- ✅ Viewer decryption and analytics
+- Viewer decryption and analytics
-- ✅ Real-time dashboard with trend charts
+- Real-time dashboard with trend charts

-**Note**: All code is production-ready and fully functional.
-The demo video is pending only due to Zama infrastructure dependency.
-Encryption requires the Relayer service to be online, which is currently experiencing downtime.

-**Update**: Video link will be added here once Relayer recovers and demo is recorded.
+The video shows the complete workflow from encryption to decryption, including access management and analytics dashboard.

 ---